-Definition

-- 1. Furuncle: it is a deep follicular infection with abscess formation almost always caused by Staphylococcus aureus or mixed infection including streptococci and gram-negative bacteria.

-- 2. Carbuncle: this is a conglomerate of multiple confluent deep follicular infections (furuncles), sometimes with multiple fistula openings.
+Definition - 1.
+Furuncle: it is a deep follicular infection with abscess formation almost always caused by Staphylococcus aureus or mixed infection including streptococci and gram-negative bacteria. - 2.
+Carbuncle: this is a conglomerate of multiple confluent deep follicular infections (furuncles), sometimes with multiple fistula openings.
+Epidemiology 10-20% of the population are staphylococcal carriers.
+Aetiology & Pathogenesis The bacterial skin infection either spreads via autoinoculation (from nose or throat) or via exogenous transfer.

-Epidemiology

-10-20% of the population are staphylococcal carriers.

-Aetiology & Pathogenesis

-The bacterial skin infection either spreads via autoinoculation (from nose or throat) or via exogenous transfer.
 The site of entry is the follicle ostium of the terminal hair-, the sebaceous gland- or vellus hair follicle.
 The transfer of bacteria mostly occurs from the nostrils, armpits, inguinal areas and rima ani.
 It may be smeared to other sites from the nostrils via the finger nails.

-Signs & Symptoms

-Initially a firm painful nodule appears, then it turns into a fluctuant abscess with central necrotic plug and is accompanied often by a surrounding edema, a lymphangitis and lymphadenitis.
+Specific strains can produce furuncle / carbuncle out of an impetigo such as staph.aureus having the panton-valentine-leukozidine gene (about 60% of cases).
+Relapses of staph.aureus in skin infections are three times more frequent.
+Signs & Symptoms Initially a firm painful nodule appears, then it turns into a fluctuant abscess with central necrotic plug and is accompanied often by a surrounding edema, a lymphangitis and lymphadenitis.
 It usually ends in a spontaneous rupture and drainage of the pus.
 It remains first an ulceration followed later by a yellow-brown crusts.
 The carbuncle is an even stronger infection with more pain, often starting with shivering, then fever and the danger of bacteremia.
 If present on or around the nose, sinusoidal thrombosis or sepsis can occur.

-Localisation

-All hair-bearing regions, often neck, face, axillae, or buttocks or back of upper shins.
+Localisation All hair-bearing regions, often neck, face, axillae, or buttocks or back of upper shins, in skin folds and obesity.

-Classification

-None.
+Classification None.

 Laboratory & other workups

 In case of carbuncle: leucocytes, CRP, glucose, electrophoresis.

 Dermatopathology

 The histological pictures show severe inflammation with accumulation of neutrophils and macrophages within and in the surrounding the follicular canal with destruction of follicle and dermal collagen and other adnexal strutures.
 In case of a carbuncle, fistular structures on serial sections can be detected.
+Massive macrophages in organizing the surrounding tissue and later scaring.

 Course

 In most cases a painful and highly inflammatory course with spontaneous rupture of central follicular opening with masses of pus is observed.

 Complications

 A septic course with hematogenous spread and bacterial involvement of heart valves, joints or kidneys possible is a severe unwanted complication.
 In case of mid-face localisation, the risk of cavernous sinus thrombosis has to be considered.

 Diagnosis

 Clinical feature and course.

 Differential Diagnosis

 - Deep trichophyton infections (beard

 - hidradenitis suppurativa (axillae)

-- necrotic herpes simplex
+- necrotising herpes simplex

 - isolated panniculitis

 - dranculosis

 Prevention & Therapy

 Prevention is associated with skin care, not overwashing with changing the skin microbiota into dysbiosis, avoiding autoinoculation and considering underlying diseases, diabetes mellitus, obesitas, immuno-incompetence.

 Therapy is usually

-- Incision when fluctuation starts and continuous drainage with tamponade.
-Bed rest, elevation of involved area (face: talking, chewing forbidden).
+• Incision when fluctuation starts and continuous drainage with tamponade.
+Bed rest depending on localisation, elevation of involved area (face: talking, chewing forbidden).

-- Systemic antibiotics for carbuncle and all furuncles in case of mid-face lesions and high-risk

-- patients: penicillinase-resistant penicillins (oxacillin), alternatively erythromycin.
+- Systemic antibiotics for carbuncle and all furuncles in case of mid-face lesions and high-risk patients: penicillinase-resistant penicillins (oxacillin), alternatively erythromycin.
 Culture and sensitivity, since resistance is common and adjustments are needed.

 - Topical: mechanical manipulation should be avoided.
 Wet antimicrobial dressings (clioquinol, povidone-iodine) can be applied, no topical antimicrobials except mupirocin.
 An incision should be in most cases be considered.
+There is evidence that body wash with chlorhexidine or octenidine together with mupirocin for the nose can prevent relapses.
+Polividoiodine highest antimicrobial action and most safe agent.

 Special

 None.